 (19) Criteria and standards for design and construction.
 The criteria and standards for design and construction in this division and OAR chapter 340, division 073 apply to all onsite systems:

-(a) For onsite systems subject to WPCF onsite permits, the department may allow variations of the criteria, standards, and technologies in this division and OAR chapter 340, division 073 based on adequate documentation of successful operation of the proposed technology or design.
+(a) For onsite systems subject to WPCF onsite permits, DEQ may allow variations of the criteria, standards, and technologies in this division and OAR chapter 340, division 073 based on adequate documentation of successful operation of the proposed technology or design.
 The system designer must demonstrate the performance of new processes, treatment systems, and technologies in accordance with OAR chapter 340, division 052;

-(b) For systems not requiring WPCF permits, the department may authorize variances from the criteria, standards, and technologies in this division through the variance processes in OAR 340-071-0415 through 340-071-0445.
+(b) For systems not requiring WPCF permits, DEQ may authorize variances from the criteria, standards, and technologies in this division through the variance processes in OAR 340-071-0415 through 340-071-0445.

 (20) Manufacturer's specifications.
 All materials and equipment, including but not limited to tanks, pipe, fittings, solvents, pumps, controls, and valves, must be installed, constructed, operated, and maintained in accordance with manufacturer's specifications.